Niels-IO/next-image-export-optimizer/README.md

    });
    ```

-   At build time, the images will be downloaded each time (as they might have changed) and optimized if an image is not yet in the cache or the image changed.
+   At build time, the images will be either downloaded or read from the cache.
+The image urls will be replaced with the optimized image urls in the Exported Image component.

+   You can specify the time to live of the cache in seconds by setting the `nextImageExportOptimizer_remoteImageCacheTTL` environment variable in your **next.config.js** file.
+The default value is 0 seconds (as the image might have changed).

+   Set it to:

+   - 60 for 1 minute
+   - 3600 for 1 hour
+   - 86400 for 1 day
+   - 604800 for 1 week
+   - 2592000 for 1 month
+   - 31536000 for 1 year

 7. You can output the original, unoptimized images using the `unoptimized` prop.
    Example: